Worried about your mortgage

 Other benefits & tax credits

-The Council Tax Benefit is available to help people on a low income with their council tax bills.
-For further details visit the Jobcentre Plus website or your local authority.
+Council Tax Reduction is available to help people on a low income with their council tax bills.
+For further details visit the Direct Gov website website or your local authority.

 You should never take out a loan at a higher rate of interest to pay your regular mortgage payments; this will only make the problem worse.
 Don’t ignore letters or telephone calls from your lender; if you are not sure what they mean ask your lender or a debt adviser.
 Don’t stop paying altogether if you can’t afford the full repayment: talk to your lender and pay what you can each month.